X

 You can try Craigslist or community groups on Facebook.

-People often sell or give away their old equipment because they no longer use it or because they have moved on to bigger and better ways to brew.
+People often sell or give away their old equipment because they no longer use it or have moved on to more significant, better ways to brew.

-Related Reading: Domestic Vs. Imported Beer – Learn About Them Here.
+Related Reading: Best Water For Brewing Beer – Learn More Here.

 Store Costs